BuildTheEarth/BuildTeamTools/wiki/generator/houses.md

 ### Floor Count [-fc]

+The Floor Count Parameter defines the numbers of floors of the building.
-To change the numbers of floors of the building, add the `-fc` flag:
+To change the floor count, add the `-fc` flag:
 ```
 /gen house -fc <amount>
 ```

 ### Floor Height [-fh]

+The Floor Height Parameter defines the height of each floor of the building.
-To change the height of each floor of the building, add the `-fh` flag:
+To change the floor height of the building, add the `-fh` flag:
 ```
 /gen house -fh <height>
 ```
+**Default:** 3

 ### Base Height [-bh]

+The Base Height Parameter defines the height of the base at the bottom of the building.
 To change the height of the base of the building, add the `-bh` flag:
 ```
 /gen house -bh <height>
 ```
+**Default:** 1

 ### Window Height [-wdh]

+The Window Height Parameter defines the height of the windows of the building.
-To change the height of the windows of the building, add the `-wdh` flag:
+To change the window height of the building, add the `-wdh` flag:
 ```
 /gen house -wdh <height>
 ```
+**Default:** 2

-### Window Height [-wdw]
+### Window Width [-wdw]

+The Window Width Parameter defines the width of the windows of the building.
-To change the width of the windows of the building, add the `-wdw` flag:
+To change the window width of the building, add the `-wdw` flag:
 ```
 /gen house -wdw <width>
 ```
+**Default:** 2

 ### Window Distance [-wdd]

+The Window Distance Parameter defines the spacing between the windows of the building.
-To change the spacing between the windows of the building, add the `-wdd` flag:
+To change the window distance of the building, add the `-wdd` flag:
 ```
 /gen house -wdd <distance>
 ```
+**Default:** 2

 ### Max Roof Height [-mrh]

+The Max Roof Height Parameter defines the maximum height of the roof of the building.
+This can be useful for large buildings with a gable roof that should not extend a certain height.
-To change the spacing between the windows of the building, add the `-mrh` flag:
+To change the maximum roof height of the building, add the `-mrh` flag:
 ```
 /gen house -mrh <distance>
 ```
+**Default:** 10

 ## Other Parameters